 What types of companies are in scope for the CTA?

-We can perform CTAs on most companies and public sector enterprises.
-CTA clients need not be publicly listed companies and may even be in the pre-revenue phase.
-We wouldn't typically do CTAs on entities such as project finance or structured finance vehicles that don't have their own climate strategy, and we are not currently doing CTAs on local, regional, or sovereign governments, or financial institutions.
+We can perform CTAs on most companies, financial institutions, and public sector enterprises.
+To receive a CTA, entities need not be publicly listed companies and may even be in the pre-revenue phase.
+We wouldn't typically perform CTAs on entities such as project finance or structured finance vehicles that don't have their own climate strategy, and we do not currently offer CTAs on local, regional, or sovereign governments.

 The CTA timeline is informed by the horizon over which an entity has committed to specific actions and when we believe those actions will materialize in the entity's economic activity mix.
 For example, a company may have a 2050 public net zero target but has only committed to actions over 10 years.
 The time horizon for the CTA would be more informed by the actions over the following 10 years rather than the 2050 end date of the company's overall plan.
 This is because we believe commitments with supporting actions are more indicative of an entity's future economic activities than commitments without supporting actions.